tiagobpires/CS50x-2022/README.md

 ```

 ### C - weeks 1 to 5
-> The problems use CS50 Library for C, you can check it [here](https://github.com/cs50/libcs50)
+> The problems use the CS50 Library for C, you can check it [here](https://github.com/cs50/libcs50)
 - [Problem Set 1: C](/pset1)
   * [hello](/pset1/hello.c)
   * mario